• Home

 Healthcare professionals (HCPs), advocates and even hospitals have recognized that technology is an increasingly important tool for a better customer experience.
 Even before the word “phygital” surfaced, providers were already embracing change.
 Major healthcare players like the Mayo Clinic use phygital2 to enhance the patient experience.
 One of the most significant advances in the patient experience for healthcare providers is the growing adoption of telemedicine and virtual office visits (online, smartphone or app).

 In addition to patient-focused interactions, physicians and hospitals also prefer digital experiences with pharma as well.
-For example, at P360 our research shows that HCPs now prefer hybrid or all digital modes of engagement to in-person.
+For example, at P360, also known as Prescriber360, our research shows that HCPs now prefer hybrid or all digital modes of engagement to in-person.

 Explore More Relevant Articles on P360